To Have a Comprehensive Understanding of HPLC Columns

 At present, the popular HPLC silica gel matrix filler for analysis on the market is mainly type B silica gel.

-Liquid chromatography separation methods can be roughly divided into normal phase chromatography, reversed phase chromatography, ion exchange chromatography, hydrophobic interaction chromatography, volume exclusion chromatography, affinity chromatography and chiral chromatography.
-In high performance liquid chromatography, normal phase chromatography and reversed phase chromatography are the most widely used, and reversed phase chromatography is the most important.
+Liquid chromatography separation methods can be roughly divided into normal phase chromatography, reversed phase chromatography, ion exchange chromatography, hydrophobic interaction chromatography, volume exclusion chromatography, affinity chromatography, and chiral chromatography.
+In high-performance liquid chromatography, normal phase chromatography and reversed phase chromatography are the most widely used, and reversed phase chromatography is the most important.
+Such as PAH HPLC Column, NH2 HPLC Column, C18 Standard HPLC Columns, and other HPLC Columns.

 Separation principle of normal phase chromatography: According to the difference of the solute polarities, the solutes are separated on the adsorbent.